In Real Life

 - In Warframe you can buy a Lex pistol very early on.
 It's a vicious Hand Cannon; in terms of per-shot damage, it's matched only by the Seer (a literal Sniper Pistol), the Angstrum (which shoots pencil rockets), or the Marelok family (powerful, but expensive).
 Accuracy is high, modding it is easy, and it focuses on puncture damage, effective against most of the game's more dangerous threats.
 The only reason not to keep it around is to eventually replace it with the Lex Prime.

-- The Project Brutality WAD for Doom 2 beefs up the dinky pistol into a powerful side arm, capable of being suppressed for silent headshots or used in both hands reducing accuracy but increasing damage and fire rate.
+- The Project Brutality Mod for Doom 2 beefs up the dinky pistol into a powerful side arm, capable of being suppressed for silent headshots or used in both hands reducing accuracy but increasing damage and fire rate.
+Seeing how most of the monsters in game can be killed with a few shots to the head, this can save you ammo when your bigger guns are low or your trying not to have that Revenant attack you.